 You Can Start by Searching For And Registering Your Brand Name Across Several Social Media Sites individually.
 Why register for multiple sites, if you’re not going to use them all?

-It’s Smart To Reserve Your Brand Name; So That It Doesn’t Get Registered By Another User.
+One Simple Reason: It’s Smart To Reserve Your Brand Name; So That It Doesn’t Get Registered By Another User.

 Signing up for an available name is just the beginning.
 However, Each Social Media Site Requires Different Information From The User, To Create An Active Account.